Mithlancal/Mithlancal/README.md

 - 👋 Hi, I’m @Mithlancal
 - 👀 I’m interested in learning new things.
+- 😊 My strength are adaptability and c++.
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning data structures.
 - 💞️ I’m looking to collaborate on projects with real learning experience.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: i like to explore things and pepole but still i am shy with them.